Jah Ying Chung

 “I feel weird even calling it food,” she admits.
 “It was the most processed, most unhealthy, salty, sugary, fatty animal products that you could think of— the cheapest crap.
 That was what was being trucked in and dumped into our community, because that’s all that we were worth.
 So I just grew up thinking that’s what food was.”

 In the Penn-North neighborhood, Sanders and friends transformed a vacant lot into a thriving community garden.
 It served as a safe haven for birds and other wildlife, and provided vegetables for residents until it was closed (after two seasons) by the city for development.
-Photo by: Jo-Anne McArthur / #UnboundProject / We Animals Media.
+Photo by: Jo-Anne McArthur / #UnboundProject / We Animals.

 Years later, living in the low-income neighborhood of Penn-North, where the closest grocery store was two bus rides away, she stumbled across an eye-opening community meeting: University students were presenting a recent study that had compared the health outcomes of two neighborhoods in Baltimore—an affluent white community and a low-income black community.
 The study revealed a 20-year difference in life expectancy, but surprisingly the main factor was not stress, nor income, but diet.